-I checked out both Imelda’s and Clogs & More on Hawthorne about a month back – all I found was the rain boots mentioned in the shoe shopping post.
+I checked out both Imelda’s (Update: closed in Dec 2022) and Clogs & More on Hawthorne about a month back – all I found was the rain boots mentioned in the shoe shopping post.
 They may have some new stock now.
 After Nordstrom’s and Macy’s at the mall, I went online.
 Zappos was uncharacteristically empty of options, but the Nordstrom’s website was terrific.

 Here’s what my quest brought me.
 I didn’t buy all of these, but I did “borrow” a few on my credit card, since they all have free shipping & returns, and I can wear them inside for a while to see how they really feel before I pick which one(s) to keep.
 Much better than a 30-second try in a store, right?